opennetworkinglab/sdfabric-onos/README.md

 4. TOST:
    `USE_LOCAL_SNAPSHOT_ARTIFACTS=true [DOCKER_TAG=master] make tost-build`

+### Build with custom changes in the repositories
+It is not always possible to build images with the latests changes, as sometimes hotfixes need to be delivered quickly in order to fix the issues identified in production.
+Hereafter the steps to build images with custom changes not yet merged - please note that we don't have the full flexibility provided by a separated “production” branch which means that sometimes the following workflow could not be realizable.

+1. `ONOS`
+1.1 Identify a stable commit that has been well tested and do reset to that commit 1.2 Take a note about the `SNAPSHOT` version
+1.3 Organize the hotfixes as a train (on top of each other) 1.4 Rebase the train on top of the stable commit
+1.5 Write the `ref/changes` path of the tip patch in the `Makefile.vars.stable` file

+2. `trellis-control`
+2.1 Identify a stable commit that has been well tested and do reset to that commit 2.2 Take a note about the `SNAPSHOT` version
+2.3 Organize the hotfixes as a train (on top of each other) 2.4 Rebase the train on top of the stable commit
+2.5 Update the `onos-dependencies` to the `ONOS SNAPSHOT` version and push a review 2.6 Write the `ref/changes` path of the step `2.5` in the `Makefile.vars.stable` file

+3. `trellis-t3`
+3.1 Identify a stable commit that has been well tested and do reset to that commit 3.2 Organize the hotfixes as a train (on top of each other) 3.3 Rebase the train on top of the stable commit
+3.4 Update the `onos-dependencies` to the `ONOS SNAPSHOT` version and the `trellis.api` version to the `trellis-control SNAPSHOT` version and push a review
+3.5 Write the `ref/changes` path of the step `3.4` in the `Makefile.vars.stable` file

+4. `fabric-tna`
+4.1 Identify a stable commit that has been well tested and do reset to that commit 4.2 Create a branch out of the stable commit; update the `onos-dependencies` to the `ONOS SNAPSHOT` version and the `trellis-api` version to the `trellis-control SNAPSHOT` version and push a patch
+4.3 Merge all the hotfixes in the branch created at the step `4.2` and push a new commit 4.4 Write the branch name created at the step `4.2` in the `Makefile.vars.stable` file, alternatively the PR number using `pull/#PR/head`

+5. `up4`
+5.1 Identify a stable commit that has been well tested and do reset to that commit 5.2 Create a branch out of the stable commit; update the `onos-dependencies` to the `ONOS SNAPSHOT` version and push a patch 5.3 Merge all the hotfixes in the branch created at the step `5.2` and push a new commit 5.4 Write the branch name created at the step `5.2` in the `Makefile.vars.stable` file, alternatively the PR number using `pull/#PR/head`

+6. Build a stable image with the `docker-build` target using the locally built maven artifacts `USE_LOCAL_SNAPSHOT_ARTIFACTS=true DOCKER_TAG=stable make docker-build`

 ## Update

 Use `apps` or `appname` targets to downloads commits, files, and refs from remotes.